13U Through 18U Rules of Play

 **Please note that COACHES or PLAYERS may not call “time-out”, they may only ask and the umpire at his discretion may call an official time out.

 Any player or coach ejected from any game will have to leave the park and may only return for their next scheduled game.
 They may not return to that field even after the final out is recorded and the game is official completed.
-Depending on the nature of the ejection, the Site Director and Director of Umpires may extend the ejection for the next game or suspend them for the remainder of the tournament.
+Depending on the nature of the ejection, the Site Director and Tournament Director may extend the ejection for the next game or suspend them for the remainder of the tournament.

 13U through 18U, seven (7) inning games: eight (8) runs after five (5) innings, ten (10) runs after four (4) innings and fifteen (15) runs after three (3) innings.